includeos/documentation/_build/html/_sources/The-build-process.rst.txt

 The build process
 =================

 ..
-Mer fokus på hvordan brukere faktisk bruker IncludeOS
+More user perspective: how the users actually use IncludeOS
 ..
-Er nå altfor detaljert
+Too detailed as it is now
 ..
-Ta inn det som er aktuelt om CMake
+Include CMake info
 ..
-Hvordan kan brukeren komme i gang
+How can the user get started

 The build system will: